itjosephk2/chess-game/README.md

 * The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to validate all pages of the project in order to ensure there were no syntax errors.

-    - W3C Markup Validator found an error concerning the misspelling of target for one of the attributes of a link in the footer.

-    - Another error found by W3C was a comment that wasnt correctly removed.
-This caused an error between The parent audio and child source not being compatible as the trailing end of what was once a comment was treated as the backup text for when audio did not work on the browser.

-    - There was an error where an a tag was closed before its content of an i tag which was easily resolved.

-    -  W3C CSS Validator ffound an error of a curly bracket found at the end of the file missing for the final media query.

 ### Accessibility